-Transactions in foreign currencies other than Sterling, United States dollars, Canadian dollars and Euros are translated at the rate of exchange ruling at the date the transaction is processed.
-Unless otherwise stated, transactions in Sterling, Canadian dollars and Euros are translated at the average rates of exchange for the period.
-Monetary assets and liabilities in currencies other than United States dollars are translated at the rate of exchange ruling at 31 December of each year.
-Exchange profits or losses arising on the translation of foreign currency amounts relating to the Syndicate insurance operations are included within the non-technical account as prescribed by FRS 103.
+Transactions in foreign currencies other than Sterling, US dollars, Canadian dollars and Euros are translated at the rate of exchange ruling at the date the transaction is processed.
+Exchange profits or losses arising on the translation of foreign currency amounts relating to the Syndicate insurance operations are included within the Non-technical account as prescribed by FRS 103.